mattyhall/Imageception/README.md

     python2.7 average_colour.py src_image.jpg olympics

 To generate a version of src_image.jpg out of the photos in the images/olympics folder.
 The finished image can be found at static/src_image_done.jpg.
 You can also run server.py and go to 127.0.0.1:8080/view/src_image to view the image.
 Clicking on an image inside the image will run average_colour.py on that image using the same set as the parent was created with.
+If you want to be able to download images from Flickr edit flickr.py with your key(s)